Cghlewis/data-mgmt-ed-research-book/_book/10-data-capture.md

     - The most common way to capture data in an electronic format is to download it from your platform.
     - Another option you may have for web-based forms is to capture data via an API (application programming interface).
 If you regularly need to review your data before your final capture, using an API can be a great way to remove the burden of manually logging into a program and going through the point and click process of downloading a file.
 Instead you can write a script, in a program such as R, to extract the data.
 Once the script is created, you can run it as often as you want.
 However, this is only an option if your tool has an API available (e.g., Qualtrics).
 1. What file type will the data be captured in?
-    - Most electronic data collection tools provide an option to export to one or more file formats (e.g., .sav, .csv, .txt).
-It is important to choose a file type that is analyzable (i.e., rectangular formatted), as opposed to something like a .pdf file.
+    - Most electronic data collection tools provide an option to export to one or more file formats (e.g., SAV, CSV, TXT).
+It is important to choose a file type that is analyzable (i.e., rectangular formatted), as opposed to something like a PDF file.
 The rectangular file type you choose will mostly depend on your project plans.
 Things to consider might include:
       - Do you want the text values for responses or the numeric values?
 Your choice may limit your options.
       - Do you want embedded metadata, such as variable and value labels, in your raw file?
 Again, your choice will narrow your options.
       - Do you want a non-proprietary, interoperable format?
-If yes, you will not want to capture data in file types such as .xlsx and .sav that require proprietary software to view.
+If yes, you will not want to capture data in file types such as XLSX and SAV that require proprietary software to view.
       - Will any file types create issues for your variables?
         - For instance, Microsoft Excel is well-known for applying unwanted formatting to values.
-As an example, if your assessment collects age in the format of `years-months`, oftentimes Microsoft Excel will change this variable into a date, converting a value such as `10-2` (10 years and 2 months old) to `2-Oct`.
-More suitable file types in this situation may be .csv or .txt files, which do not apply formatting.
+As an example, if your assessment tool collects age in the format of `years-months`, oftentimes Microsoft Excel will change this variable into a date, converting a value such as `10-2` (10 years and 2 months old) to `2-Oct`.
+More suitable file types in this situation may be CST or TXT files, which do not apply formatting.
       - Is there a file structure that you don't want to work with?
-        - As an example, the structure of a .sav file may look different compared to a .xlsx file depending on the tool.
-In a tool like Qualtrics, an .xlsx or .csv file may export with multiple header rows whereas a .sav file does not.
+        - As an example, the structure of a SAV file may look different compared to a XLSX file depending on the tool.
+In a tool like Qualtrics, an XLSX or CSV file may export with multiple header rows whereas a SAV file does not.
 1. What additional formatting options need to be considered?
     - In addition to choosing a file type, there may be other options that your tool allows you to consider.
 Examples of what these might look like are:
       - Do you want to export the text values or numeric values for categorical items?